 What should I avoid while taking Fioricet?

-While you are taking Fioricet, avoid taking diet pills, caffeine pills, or other stimulants (such as ADHD medications) without your doctor's advice.
+While you are taking this medication, avoid taking diet pills, caffeine pills, or other stimulants (such as ADHD medications) without your doctor's advice.

 Fioricet side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Fioricet: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Fioricet: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 drunk feeling; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
 Ask your doctor before taking Fioricet with a sleeping pill, opioid pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with acetaminophen, butalbital, and caffeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all other medicines you use.

 According to the Drug Enforcement Administration (DEA), Fioricet is not a controlled substance.
 However, butalbital belongs to a class of drugs known as barbiturates.
 These drugs are habit-forming and can be abused.
 For this reason, it’s not recommended to take Fioricet long-term.